Alaska DUI Laws & Penalties

 A person convicted of a second DUI offense in Alaska will face a 1-year driver’s license revocation period.
 If the second DUI conviction happened within 10 years of a prior DUI conviction, a limited license will more than likely not be granted.

 Second Offense Alcohol Treatment Program

-The court will also require you to attend a state approved alcohol evaluation and treatment program.
+The court will also require you to get a state approved alcohol evaluation and attend a treatment program.
 The costs of the program will vary; the court will provide you with a list of approved programs.

 Alaska Third Offense DUI Penalties

 A third DUI offense is classified as a Class C Felony if it occurs within 10 years of second DUI conviction.
 If the third DUI offense happened later than 10 years prior to the second conviction, it is considered a misdemeanor charge.

 Third Offense Jail Time

 The jail sentence for a Class C Felony DUI is a minimum of 120 days with a maximum of 5 years.
 The jail sentence for a third offense misdemeanor DUI charge is 60 days minimum up to 1-year.

 Third Offense Fines